 For admission to the BSDS program, students need only meet the general requirements of admission to UW-Milwaukee.

 As soon as students realize their interest in the BSDS degree, they should consult with an BSDS advisor either in the College of Engineering and Applied Science or College of Letters and Science, who will assist in planning a program.

-An overall GPA of 2.000 on all coursework attempted at UWM is required for this degree.
-In addition, students must achieve a 2.000 GPA on all coursework attempted, including transfer work.
-A minimum 2.000 GPA must be earned on all 300-level and above courses taken to satisfy the advanced requirements.
+An average GPA of 2.000 on all coursework attempted at UWM is required for this degree.
+In addition, students must achieve an average 2.000 GPA on all coursework attempted, including transfer work.
+A minimum 2.000 GPA must be earned, on average, on 300-level and above courses taken to satisfy the advanced requirements.
 Students satisfy the residency requirement for the degree by completing at UWM both a minimum of 15 credits of the required advanced courses and one of the following:

 - The last 30 credits;

 |One of the following calculus sequences (or an equivalent) 1||8-12|